History of Mozambique: Democratic era (1994–present)

-In October 2019, President Filipe Nyusi was re-elected after a landslide victory in general election.
+President Filipe Nyusi was re-elected after a landslide victory in the 2019 general elections.
 Frelimo won 184 seats, Renamo got 60 seats and the MDM party received the remaining six in the National Assembly.
-Opposition did not accept the results because of allegations of fraud and irregularities.
+The opposition did not accept the results because of allegations of fraud and irregularities.
 Frelimo secured two-thirds majority in parliament which allowed Frelimo to re-adjust the constitution without needing the agreement of the opposition.

-But a two-thirds majority in parliament would allow Frelimo to re-adjust the constitution without needing the agreement of the opposition.
+In October 2024 the ruling FRELIMO party, which has increasingly become marked with growing concerns of authoritarianism and impunity amid the controversies surrounding the 2023 local elections and the 2019 general election, was declared the winner of the general election, with its leader, Daniel Chapo, proclaimed as president-elect.
+This was disputed by Venâncio Mondlane, with his party PODEMOS claiming Mondlane had received 53% of the vote using data from their poll observers.
+The result was also questioned by the Episcopal Conference of Mozambique and the European Union, while deadly protests broke out over the election results, with at least 250 deaths, mostly demonstrators being killed by police and army forces.